confuciussayuhm/aws-ip-rotator/README.md

 # AWS IP Rotator

-A comprehensive Burp Suite extension that integrates AWS API Gateway management for creating and managing FireProx gateways directly from Burp Suite.
+A comprehensive Burp Suite extension that integrates AWS API Gateway management for creating and managing AWS IP Rotator gateways directly from Burp Suite.
 Automatically route requests through AWS API Gateway for IP address rotation.

-This project was inspired by and reimplements the functionality of the [FireProx](https://github.com/ustayready/fireprox) tool by [@ustayready](https://github.com/ustayready), which pioneered the technique of using AWS API Gateway for rotating source IPs.
+This project was inspired by and reimplements the functionality of the [AWS IP Rotator](https://github.com/ustayready/fireprox) tool by [@ustayready](https://github.com/ustayready), which pioneered the technique of using AWS API Gateway for rotating source IPs.

 ## Overview

-This extension provides **complete AWS API Gateway management** directly within Burp Suite, eliminating the need for the separate Python FireProx tool.
-Create, manage, and delete FireProx gateways, then automatically rewrite HTTP requests to route through them.
-FireProx leverages AWS API Gateway to create pass-through proxies that rotate the source IP address with every request.
+This extension provides **complete AWS API Gateway management** directly within Burp Suite, eliminating the need for the separate Python AWS IP Rotator tool.
+Create, manage, and delete AWS IP Rotator gateways, then automatically rewrite HTTP requests to route through them.
+AWS IP Rotator leverages AWS API Gateway to create pass-through proxies that rotate the source IP address with every request.

 ### Features

 #### AWS Gateway Management
-- ✅ **Create FireProx gateways** directly from Burp Suite
+- ✅ **Create AWS IP Rotator gateways** directly from Burp Suite
 - ✅ **List all existing gateways** in your AWS account
 - ✅ **Update gateway** target URLs on the fly
 - ✅ **Delete gateways** when no longer needed